 - 1 tablespoon apple cider vinegar

-- Preheat the oven to 425 degrees.
-Drizzle 2 tablespoons of olive oil over the kohlrabi and cauliflower.
-Roast in the oven for 30 to 40 minutes, or until the vegetables are fork tender.
+- Preheat the oven to 425°F. Place the kohlrabi and cauliflower on a sheet pan.
+Drizzle 2 tablespoons of olive oil over the veggies.
+Roast them in the oven for 30 to 40 minutes or until the vegetables are fork-tender.

 - Calories: 484